sorata000x/Achievement/Diary.md

 size of the menus.
 - Rework achievement menu: add scroll area for achievement buttons
 - Add achievement page skeleton

+I think it is good timing to set a road mark for this project.
+I would say completion of achievement pages and functions would be a good one.
+I will rule out exactly what to do to achieve it tomorrow.

 08/30/22